vertcoin-project/ccs-proposals2/mobile-wallet.md

   - date:
     amount:
 ---
+# Update 4/20/23
+This proposal has been up for over a year and hasn't met the funding required amount.
+Along with the depreciation of the VTC price and interests of mine lying elsewhere, I am hereby relinquishing my name from this proposal.
+With that, anyone else is free to pick up this project and claim the funding.
+The funding can also be used on another project given consensus by the community.

+Signed, vertion

 # Proposal
 While solutions like Coinomi have long been the go-to for a mobile wallet, many have expressed interest in a Vertcoin branded mobile wallet.
 The wallet I am proposing will be a fork of an existing wallet software, [BlueWallet](https://github.com/BlueWallet/BlueWallet), which builds for Android and iOS.
 Features will include using a BIP39 seed, hardware wallet compatibility, watch-only / multisig wallet support and future potential for lightning wallet support.